Combined approach with second-order optimality conditions for bilevel programming problems: Introduction

-To deal with BLPPs without the convexity assumption on the lower level program, the value function approach was proposed by Outrata \cite{O90} for numerical purpose and used by Ye and Zhu \cite{YZ95} for optimality conditions.
+Contrast to any reformulation using optimality conditions for the lower level program, the value function approach proposed by Outrata \cite{O90} for numerical purpose and used by Ye and Zhu \cite{YZ95} for optimality conditions does not require any extra assumptions.
 By this approach, one defines the value function as an extended real-valued function

 and replaces the original BLPP by the following equivalent problem: